hyper::body

 fn chunk(&self) -> &[u8]

 Returns a slice starting at the current position and of length between 0 and Buf::remaining().
-Note that this can return shorter slice (this allows non-continuous internal representation).
+Note that this can return a shorter slice (this allows non-continuous internal representation).
 Read more

 fn advance(&mut self, cnt: usize)